Curtain: England

-In England, curtains began to replace wooden shutters towards the end of the 16th century.
+In England, curtains began to replace wooden shutters towards the end of the 16th century..
+Window curtains were rare in 17th century England and were found only in grand homes rather than a common presence in every house.
+Shutters would be used on first and second floor windows for privacy reasons, in townhouses.
+As keeping out the cold was a constant worry, special window cloths would sometimes be hooked into window recess at night to keep out cold draughts.

 In medieval England, the earliest form of window treatments were leather panels threaded onto iron rods.
 These were eventually replaced with woven wool panels.
 During the reign of Elizabeth I, ornately decorated Italian Renaissance fabrics, including brocades, velvets, and damask, began to be imported.
-These ornate fabrics, as well as fabrics decorated with crewel embroidery, were used in curtains during the English Elizabethan and Jacobean periods.
+These ornate fabrics, as well as fabrics decorated with jeweled embroidery, were used in curtains during the English Elizabethan and Jacobean periods.
 Solid wood shutters were used during cold seasons.

 Fatimid Caliphate

-In the Fatimid Caliphate, a curtain known as a sitr ("veil") was used to conceal the caliph at the beginning of an audience session (majlis).
+In the Fatimid Caliphate, a curtain known as a stir ("veil") was used to conceal the caliph at the beginning of an audience session (majlis).
 A servant known as the ṣāḥib al-sitr (or muṭawallī al-sitr) would then pull it back to reveal the caliph seated on his throne.
 The sahib al-sitr was also combined with the duties of chamberlain, master of ceremonies, and bearer of the caliph's sword, and was often chosen from among mamluks from saqaliba backgrounds.

+Indian Subcontinent

+Khus curtains or curtains made from vetiver (Chrysopogon zizanioides) are eco-friendly cooling agents.
+It is both a curtain and a cooling device before technology brought in air coolers.
+Up until the 1990s middle class families in the subcontinent would use khus curtains to cool their rooms as it was affordable and easily accessible.
+The technology of khus curtain is simple. the screen is sprayed with water and when wind blows in a well ventilated space the evaporation that subsequently occurs, cools the room down.
+A modified version of this was built in the form of a metal contraption later where the khus mats were fitted into slatted sides and accompanied by built in fans.
+Abul Fazl supposedly wrote in his book 'Ain-i-Akbari, that it was the Mughal emperor, Akbar, himself who first devised the system of using khus mats as cooling screens.
+During the 18th century, khus screens would signify privilege and they even appear in paintings depicting Rajput rulers according to Houghteling.